palewire/observable-framework-cpi-example/README.md

 ## Template the data into text

-Pull out the last values from the data into another fenced code block:
+Pull out the last record from the data array into another fenced code block:

 ``````md
 ```js